Cigar Basics

 Box – the container used to package cigars.

 Bulk – a large pile of leaves that are being fermented.
-See Fermentation
+See Fermentation.

 Bunch – up to four different types of filler tobacco that are blended to create the body of the cigar and are held together by the binder.